-Fact #3: Symptoms of benign and malignant mesothelioma are similar.
+Fact #3: The symptoms of benign and malignant mesothelioma are similar.

-Patients with benign and malignant mesothelioma experience many of the same symptoms, including coughing, difficulty breathing, shortness of breath, fatigue, weakness, night sweats, and chest or abdominal pain.
+Benign and malignant mesothelioma exhibit many of the same symptoms, including coughing, difficulty breathing, shortness of breath, fatigue, weakness, night sweats, and chest or abdominal pain.

 Fact #4: The cause of benign mesothelioma is unknown.

-It’s well documented that malignant mesothelioma is caused.
-Benign mesothelioma, on the other hand, has not been directly linked to asbestos exposure and its cause remains unknown.
+It’s well documented that malignant mesothelioma is caused by exposure to asbestos.
+Benign mesothelioma, on the other hand, has not been directly linked to asbestos exposure, and its cause remains unknown.

 Fact #5: Benign mesothelioma has a low mortality rate and is easier to treat.

 In the majority of benign mesothelioma cases, a surgical procedure to remove the tumor is all that’s needed in the way of treatment.
 There’s no chemotherapy or follow-up regimen necessary because the tumor is not cancerous and doesn’t spread.
 Typically, patients undergo a thoracotomy, which often involves the removal of part of the lung.
 It’s very rare that an entire lung will need to be removed in benign cases.
 Following surgery, most people recover completely.